 Furthermore, High Fructose Corn Syrup contributes only empty calories without any vitamins and minerals.

 What research says about High Fructose Corn Syrup?

 In a recent study, it is found that High Fructose Corn Syrup will destroy your delicate metabolic processes and elevate disorders like high cholesterol, insulin sensitivity, triglycerides.

-Further, in another study, it was revealed that consumption of High Fructose Corn Syrup will increase visceral fat and decrease insulin sensitivity, which in turn, gives rise to overweight and obesity.
+Further, in another study, it was revealed that consumption of High Fructose Corn Syrup would increase visceral fat and decrease insulin sensitivity, which in turn, gives rise to overweight and obesity.

-It is also estimated by several studies that the consumption of High Fructose Corn Syrup can lead to epidemic diseases like obesity, hypertension, kidney disease, cardiovascular disease, diabetes, and metabolic syndrome.
+Several studies also estimate that the consumption of High Fructose Corn Syrup can lead to epidemic diseases like obesity, hypertension, kidney disease, cardiovascular disease, diabetes, and metabolic syndrome.